alexpmagalhaes/ChIPseq_course/docs/QC_Trim.md

 * Imports data in FASTQ files (or BAM files)
 * Evaluates the reads automatically and identifies potential issues in the data
-* Generates a HTML-based quality report with graphs and tables
+* Generates an HTML-based quality report with graphs and tables

 ### Running FastQC